Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Experiments

-\textbf{Experimental results on Imbalance CIFAR. }In order to verify the efficiency of the proposed method, other state-of-the-art methods are tested, including CB-Focal \cite{29}, LDAM-DRW \cite{23}, cRT-mix \cite{26}, LWS-mix \cite{26}, Remix-DRW \cite{28}, BBN \cite{6}, MisLAS \cite{26} and RIDE \cite{38}.
-The results can be seen in Table\,\ref{table2} and it is shown that CRI+PPW+PPmix performs best with all versions of CIFAR10-LT, CIFAR10-step and CIFAR100-step.
-With CIFAR100-LT, CRI+PPW+PPmix exceeds all previous methods at IF=50 and only underperforms RIDE at IF=100 and MiSLAS at IF=10.
-CRI+PPW\textsuperscript{\#} has the best results at IF=100 and 50 on CIFAR100-LT, but its performance is worse than CRI+PPW+PPmix for CIFAR 10-LT.
+To verify the efficiency of the proposed method, methods including CB-Focal \cite{cui2019class}, LDAM-DRW \cite{cao2019learning}, cRT-mix \cite{kang2019decoupling}, LWS-mix \cite{kang2019decoupling}, Remix-DRW \cite{chou2020remix}, BBN \cite{zhou2020bbn}, MisLAS \cite{zhong2021improving}, and RIDE \cite{wang2020long} are also used for comparative validation.
+The results are listed in Table \ref{table4} and show that CRI+PPW+PPmix performs the best on all versions of CIFAR10-LT, CIFAR10-Step, and CIFAR100-Step.
+For CIFAR100-LT, CRI+PPW+PPmix outperforms all previous methods at IF=50, and is only worse than RIDE at IF=100 and MiSLAS at IF=10.
+CRI+PPW+RIDE has the best results at IF=100 and IF=50 for CIFAR100-LT, but its performance is worse than CRI+PPW+PPmix for CIFAR 10-LT.